47 Meters Down (film series): 47 Meters Down (2017)

 After experiencing a difficult breakup with her boyfriend, Lisa takes a vacation with her sister Kate to Mexico.
 On the trip the duo determine to create new memories, and to live adventurous experiences.
 When a flirtatious exchange with two single men provides them with an opportunity to see great whites in their oceanic environment through cage diving, Kate convinces Lisa to accept their offer.

-Though the boat and its gear seem questionable, the pair convince the captain that hey are experienced divers.
+Though the boat and its gear seem questionable, the pair convince the captain that they are experienced divers.
 Wearing advanced masks that allow them to communicate, they initially enjoy the opportunity of seeing apex predators in the wild.
 The two sisters are soon faced with a perilous fight for survival when the winch crane breaks, the shark-proof cage rapidly descends to the ocean flow 47 meters below the surface.
 Out of range to communicate with the boat's crew, Lisa and Kate work together to stay calm, and devise a plan for surviving the experience before they run out of oxygen.
 Further risks arise with potential hallucinations through nitrogen narcosis, the bends, limited visibility, and swarm of great white sharks on the hunt.

 47 Meters Down: Uncaged (2019)

 Mia and Sasha are stepsisters, with the former becoming victim to bullying at school by Sasha's friends.
 Mia's father Grant is an experienced scuba diver who offers the girls an opportunity for bonding, by way of a boating trip to see great whites in the wild through one of his professional tours.
 On the first day of the trip, Mia is surprised that Sasha's friends who have been unkind are also onboard; including Catherine, Alexa, and Nicole.
 As they begin to overcome their differences, the group visits an isolated lagoon, which Alexa reveals to the group has an underwater secret entrance to a cave system that leads to a submerged ancient Mayan city.
 Explaining that her boyfriend works for Grant and that the location is being prepared for future study exhibition by archeologists, the group of girls determine to witness the locale for themselves.

 With the help of their scuba gear, and the advanced masks that allow them to communicate under water, the friends begin their descent through the caves.
 Arriving in the ancient sacrificial chamber, Nicole is started by a cavefish and accidentally collides with a stone column.
 A chain reaction begins to occur with collapses surrounding them, and the girls become separated with visibility obstructed from the silt in the water.
-Realizing the entrance to the caves is now obstructed, the group of friends must work together to navigate 47 meters deeper into the ocean through the caves and the Mayan city before they run out of oxygen; all while surviving a number of blind great white sharks that have began to hunt them through sound waves via a genetic mutation adaptation the animals have accumulated while living for years in the underwater labyrinth.
+Realizing the entrance to the caves is now obstructed, the group of friends must work together to navigate 47 meters deeper into the ocean through the caves and the Mayan city before they run out of oxygen; all while surviving a number of blind great white sharks that have begun to hunt them through sound waves via a genetic mutation adaptation the animals have accumulated while living for years in the underwater labyrinth.